Senior Citizens Club

 Senior Citizens Dances

 The Newton Parks and Recreation Department sponsors the Sweetheart Dance (held in February), Soldiers Reunion Dance (held in August) and Christmas Dance (held in December) for those age 55 and older.
-Local band “Midnight Flyers” provides the music.
+Local bands provide live music.
 Tickets are $8 at the door with no advance ticket sales.
-Attendees are asked to bring finger foods; however, soft drinks are provided.
+Attendees are asked to bring finger foods.
+Soft drinks are provided.